dotnet/docs-maui/docs/data-cloud/push-notifications.md

     using PushNotificationsAPI.Services;
     ```

-1. In the *NotificationsController.cs* file, decorate the `NotificationsController` class with the `Authorize` attribute:
+1. In the *NotificationsController.cs* file, add the `Authorize` attribute to the `NotificationsController` class:

     ```csharp
     [Authorize]